 Sara is very active in the arts scene in Media, Pennsylvania and is president of the Media Arts Council Board of Directors.
 Sara enjoys boating, swimming, playing the drums, and Seinfeld trivia.
 Her love for land preservation came from spending summers on her grandparents’ corn farm in rural Ohio.
 Sara is also a proud member of the Screen Actors Guild and the Dramatists Guild.
 You may have seen her in the film Mr. & Mrs. Smith or in Pennsylvania Lottery commercials with Gus the Groundhog.

 Hilary Hirtle joined WeConservePA in February 2020.
 She writes, researches, and edits a wide variety of communications materials and educational resources, manages WeConservePA’s online presence, and spearheads projects to better tell the story of conservation.

-When she’s not working, Hilary enjoys spending her time writing, reading, and going on hikes with her dog, Cooper.
+Hilary enjoys spending her time writing, reading, and going on hikes with her dog, Cooper.